Click for homepage

 The desired band is selected with the BAND-switch and each tuner has its own antenna input at the front panel.
 For short-range reception, the supplied telescopic antenna, mounted at the top right, can be used.
 Alternatively, an external VHF or UHF antenna, or a car antenna can be used.

-Although it is not marked as such, the SRR-5 is featured in H. Keith Melton's excellent book Ultimate Spy [1], where it is described as a listening post receiver.
+Although it is not recognised as such, the SRR-5 is featured in H. Keith Melton's excellent book Ultimate Spy [1], where it is appropriately described as a listening post receiver.
 Although the SRR-5 was commonly supplied with a black front panel, the one in the book has a white front panel and a blue case shell.
 The SRR-5 was produced in limited quantities from the early to the mid-1960s by Radio Receptor Company Inc. in New York [4].
-It was commercially available to approved customers only.
-The SRR-5 was later complemented by the SRR-8.
+It was commercially available to approved customers (e.g. law enforcement) only, and was later complemented by the SRR-8.

 1. The Technical Services Division (TSD) of the CIA was renamed Office of Technical Service (OTS) in 1974 [2].